 24. What is the Magna Carta (“Great Charter”)?

-The Magna Carta is a historic document that guaranteed English political liberties, was drafted at Runnymede, near River Thames, signed by King John on the date of June 15, 1215, under pressure from his rebellious barons.
+The Magna Carta is a historic document that guaranteed English political liberties, was drafted at Runnymede, near River Thames, and signed by King John on the date of June 15, 1215, under pressure from his rebellious barons.

 25. Where did the League of Nations first meet?